adammaj1/Linas-Art-Gallery/README.md

 * [landing.c](landing.c)

+Q: If landing : "encodes the angle of the landing rays on the M-set.
+It is nothing more than the phase-angle of the gradient." why the image ( landing.gif)  is not the same as phase ( winding.gif) ?

+A:
+>
+Good question.
+From very far away, they are the same.
+They differ sharply  when you get close.
+So:

+The gradient is a vector: it always points uphill.
+The direction in which it points is the phase-angle.
+Imagine being in the mountains - uphill is some compass direction, it could be any direction at all, depending on the valleys, ridges.
+As you get close to the M-set, the uphill direction can point pretty much anywhere.
+Try zooming in on landing.gif, and you will see.
+So, you are on the mountain, force yourself to face uphill.
+If uphill is north, splash blue paint on the ground.
+If uphill is east, splash green paint on the ground.
+If uphill is south, splash yellow where you are standing.
+The color encodes the uphill direction.

+Now winding.gif is the same as landing.gif very far away.
+Up close it is a very different idea.
+Up close, the color is "where you came from".
+Say you approach a mountain from the north (so you are walking south).
+Lets call that "yellow".
+Now walk uphill, and only straight uphill, and never sideways.
+Paint a yellow line behind you as you walk.
+That yellow line is the landing ray.
+As you walk uphill, continue to paint in yellow.
+You might face north, south, east, whatever, but the line will always be yellow, because yellow is the color is where you came from.
+No matter where you go, if you go uphill, the line stays yellow.
+>

 ###  integral flow

 The lines of constant phase are exactly what is referred to as the Douady-Hubbard 'external rays'.
 With a tiny bit of math, its easy to see that these lines of constant phase are exactly perpendicular to the equipotential lines.
 Using the notation introduced on the Potential Page, we have